By Natural Philosopher Michael Alan Prestwood

 Modern Gorilla Species

-The modern gorilla species, the western and eastern gorillas, are estimated to have diverged approximately 1.75 million years ago.
-However, recent studies suggest that there was an interbreeding event between an extinct gorilla population and eastern gorillas around 40,000 years ago, leaving a genetic legacy in present-day eastern gorillas.
+After the split of great apes and humans about 16 mya, the modern gorilla species, the western and eastern gorillas, are estimated to have diverged approximately 1.75 million years ago from other great apes.
+However, recent studies suggest that there was an interbreeding event between an extinct gorilla population and eastern gorillas around 40,000 years

 Modern Gorilla Species Read More »